 If you have any questions about your new system, this is a great time to ask, too.
 We won’t leave until we show you how to use your new AC system.

 When it is time to replace your home’s old AC unit, give us a call at Black Lion Heating & Air Conditioning to schedule an appointment in Seattle.
-Our NATE-certified technicians are also well-versed in furnace repair, maintenance and installations in addition to providing electrical assistance and hot water heaters.
+Our NATE-certified heating and cooling technicians are also well-versed in furnace repair, maintenance, and installations in addition to providing electrical assistance and hot water heaters.
 We look forward to telling you about all the ways we can assist you with your home climate comfort needs.